About the Author

 8. Focus on data migration early in the process

-An ERP solution runs on data and the more places you store critical business data, the more organised you need to be when looking to consolidate your systems.
+An ERP solution runs on data and the more places you store critical business data, the more organized you need to be when looking to consolidate your systems.
 As a best practice, you should develop a data migration strategy outlining key data requirements, document your policy, and clearly communicate it to relevant stakeholders.
 You should include plans for how to handle open invoices, accounts payable, open purchase orders, and accounts receivable.

 9. Find out what other customers think